wojciech11/se_scaling_teams/README.md

-# Design and Scaling teams
+# Design and Scaling teams - WIP

+Notes to drive the analysis of the approaches in scaling teams and breaking into smaller ones.

 ## Design Principles